kyubuns/AkyuiUnity/Manual/Manual_en.md

 ### How to import

-- In the Inspector of the XdImportSettings created in "First Time Setup", drag and drop the XD file to the place where it says "Drop xd".
+- In the Inspector of the XdImportSettings created in "First Time Setup," drag and drop the XD file to the place where it says "Drop xd,"
 - After the second time, you can import the file from the history with one button.